JitenRaj/java-notes/docs/java-oops/classes-objects/classes-objects.md

 }
 ```

-Here, we create an object, person, with the name "Alice" and age 30 by using the new keyword along with the Person class's constructor.
+Here, we create an object, `person`, with the name "Alice" and age 30 by using the `new` keyword along with the `Person` class's constructor.
 The inputs "Alice" and 30 are passed directly to the constructor to initialize the object's state.

-The object then uses its display method to print its data to the console.
+The object then uses its `display` method to print its data to the console.
 This demonstrates how to instantiate a class and call its member functions in a Java program.